denglinsui/denglinsui.github.io/_posts/read_statistics model/2020-08-08-StatisticsModel-03-Overdispersion.md

 # Overdispersion

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/StatisticsModel/03.pdf" target="_blank">「Statistics Model」3 Overdispersion</a>.

 ## Definition

 **Overdispersion**: Models with over-large deviances and residuals, but otherwise showing no systematic lack of fit.
 Structure in the data is obscured by additional noise, so overdispersion increases uncertainty.